roberto314/Unicomp2/README.md

 ### python helper scripts ###

 -- all scripts have to be executed with sudo bacause of direct hardware access!

-* UC_set_freq.py
-	- can set the frequency for the main clock input
-	- read and write registers of the DS1085 chip
-	- Example: sudo UC_set_freq.py -M 14 - sets clock to 14 MHz
-	- Example: sudo UC_set_freq.py -k 14318 - sets clock to 14.318 MHz
-	- Example: sudo UC_set_freq.py -f 14318180 - sets clock to 14.31818 MHz
-	- Example: sudo UC_set_freq.py DIV -v 245 - sets divider to 245

-* UC_configure.py [configdir]
-	- configures the RAM, ROM and chipselect of all the boards with a configuration file
-	- Example: sudo UC_configure.py apple1

 * set_reset.py [0,1,xx]
 	- sets the reset line high or low (low = active)